Direct contact, today until 21:00

 When is the best travel time?

-The best time to plan your trip on the Stuart Highway is from May to September, in the Australian winter.
-During this period, it is dry and the temperatures are mild and enjoyable.
-You can take as long as you want to drive up or down the Stuart Highway, but we advise you to take at least two weeks, especially if you also want to explore Uluru.
+The best time to travel the Stuart Highway is from May to September, during the Australian winter.
+The weather is usually dry, with milder temperatures that make the journey more comfortable.
+You can take as long as you like to drive the route, but we recommend allowing at least two weeks, especially if you also want to visit Uluru.

 Where to stay?